 I do not recommend wrapping the RV in one of those “bags” they sell for big $ at RV stores.
 Most of the ones I see are in shreds and lying on the ground.
 Worse, if still in place, they aren’t sealed around the edges, so when you unwrap after months it’s not fun when you find wasp, squirrel and bird nests.

 I suggest you take care of the battery problem as follows:

 Get an automotive battery charger (the automatic version–cheap at any auto store in 10 amp capacity).
-Plug it in and connect to starting battery and bring that battery to full charge.
+Plug it in and connect to the starting battery and bring that battery to full charge.
 Then connect to house batteries and bring them to full charge.
-Do NOT attempt to charge starting battery and house batteries simultaneously.
+Do NOT attempt to charge the starting battery and house batteries simultaneously.
 This should not have to be done more than once a month–maybe less (assuming you have good batteries).
-Rule of thumb for charging stored batteries is: Below 40°F = Every 6 months.
+The rule of thumb for charging stored batteries is Below 40°F = Every 6 months.
 40-60° = Every 2 months.
 60° or more = Every month.
 (Never charge a battery with ice in it.)

 Do NOT attempt to rely on your RV converter as a battery charger unless you have one of the rare RVs that actually has a user adjustable, multi-stage battery charger as part of your converter or as an independent unit.
 Standard RV converters will either cook your batteries or fail to charge them fully.
 In either case they will die.
 If you have old, cheap RV batteries, it’s often easier (and economical) to remove them or just let them sit without charging and replace them when you return.